SimplePhotoGallery/core/docs/themes.md

 ## Using Custom Themes

+You can use custom themes in two ways:

+### Using npm Packages

-To use a custom theme, install it as a dependency and specify it when building:
+Install the theme as a dependency and use the package name:

 ```bash
 # Install your custom theme package